 This is the cheapest option, but not always the most reliable one.
 Buses in Bali run inside the major cities but can take quite a long time to reach your destination and don’t allow much freedom.

 There are two taxi apps that you can use in Bali.
 These are Grab and Gojek, and they work similarly to Uber.
-These can get pricey to use, especially if you’re travelling longer distances.
+These can get pricey to use, especially if you’re traveling longer distances.

 Note: In some areas, these taxis may not be allowed to pick up passengers, so some research will be required depending on where you are.